dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/UpdatedTalkNotes.md

-> Why care about symplectic forms?
-> They induce an isomorphism $TM \cong T\dual M$, which allows us to moved between vector fields and 1-forms.
-> MOST IMPORTANTLY: for any smooth functional $f: M \to \RR$, we can associate to it a vector field $X_f$.

 Definition: Hamiltonian vector field.
 Given a smooth functional $H: (M, \omega) \to \RR$, the associated *Hamiltonian vector field* is the unique field $X_H$ satisfying $\omega(X_H, \wait) = dH$.